ellisk42/ec/docs/creating-new-domains.md

 Now that we have defined our primitives and grammar, we can create some training and testing tasks in our domain.

-First off, lets define a helper function that will add some number `N` to an input number:
+First off, lets define a helper function that will add some number `N` to a pseudo-random number:
 ```python
 def addN(n):
     x = random.choice(range(500))